If planning to travel offsite on college business

 Select your trip type, read guidance and complete the form

 Activate your overseas travel insurance.
-Download and print off your Travel Certificate 2017 pdf and take on your trip.
+Download and print off your Travel Certificate 2019 and take on your trip.
 All you need to do is insert your name.

 Register with Drum Cussac, the insurer's Assistance Company (Registration required - using College email address) for travel security advice.
 (Please follow instructions on the email which has a verification link taking you to a new page)